cla-rce/autoupdates/README.md

 out whether a CentOS/RHEL 5 system needs to be rebooted, because there isn't a system-provided "reboot checker" script.

+- Testing of Ubuntu 12.04 does not automatically resume as expected, however, manually resuming the test does work.
+(For some reason, chef-client is always returning an exit code of 1 on failure, even when a different exit code is specified.
+This happens under both Chef 12 and 13.)
+Seeing as Ubuntu 12.04 is EOL anyway, this problem is not worth fixing.

 ## License & Authors

 **Author:** Peter Walz, University of Minnesota ([pnw@umn.edu](mailto:pnw@umn.edu))

-**Copyright:** 2016, Peter Walz and the Regents of the University of Minnesota
+**Copyright:** 2018, Peter Walz and the Regents of the University of Minnesota

 ```
 Licensed under the Apache License, Version 2.0 (the "License");